cstettler/poc-thymeleaf-pattern-library/README.md

 ## Credits

-The fundamental idea if the pattern library application is based on https://github.com/joyheron/spring-boot-pattern-library</a>.
+The fundamental idea of the pattern library application is based on https://github.com/joyheron/spring-boot-pattern-library</a>.

 The custom Thymeleaf dialect mimics ideas taken from https://github.com/Serbroda/thymeleaf-component-dialect and https://github.com/blynx/thymeleaf-fertilizer-dialect-playground.